 Many patients with affective (mood and anxiety) disorders remain troubled by distressing depressive and anxiety symptoms even after a succession of evidence-based pharmacological and psychological treatments.
 In this situation, doctors may wonder whether they might prescribe a medication outside the narrow terms of its market authorisation (‘product licence’) in an attempt to improve clinical outcomes.
 Many authorities agree that use of a drug outside the terms of its licence can be a necessary and beneficial part of clinical practice whereas others have raised concerns about patient safety and medical liability (see Baldwin et al., 2015)1.
 Prescribing a medicine within the terms of its authorisation does not guarantee acceptability or effectiveness: neither does prescribing for an unlicensed medication necessarily reflect a lack of evidence for the treatment intervention.

 Multiple factors can influence the decision to prescribe a medicine outside the terms of its license: (Royal College of Psychiatrists, 2017)2:

-Previous licensed medications being ineffective or poorly tolerated,
+Previous licensed medications being ineffective or poorly tolerated

 A medication may be effective and safe in another patient population but not approved for the treatment of a particular group of patients.